paulbradshaw/commandline/sqlite3.md

 [Instructions on how to use this are available here](https://www.sqlite.org/cli.html)

-To quite sqlite3 press CTRL+D on the keyboard.
+To quit sqlite3 press CTRL+D on the keyboard.